Video: Tiger Woods, Girlfriend Erica Herman, Mom and Kids Celebrate Masters Win

 The gallery on No. 18 was as excited as we have seen in years at Augusta National, but he got a chance to celebrate with the people closest to him in his life.

-Herman and Woods have been dating since 2017 after Herman ran one of his restaurants in Florida.
+Herman and Woods have been dating since 2017.
+Golf.com reported that they met because Herman ran one of his restaurants in Florida.